-The effective microorganisms, or EM, have been experimented & used with good results to significantly reduce odor and pathogens around compost piles, in ponds or some farm animals cages.
+The effective microorganisms, or EM, have been experimented and used with good results to significantly reduce odor and pathogens around compost piles, in ponds or some farm animals cages.
 To make the BSF compost bin odor-free, we can apply some of these EM or microbial enzymes.

 What Is EM Briefly?

 EM are the microbes that help break down organic matter while still retaining most of their original nutritional value.
 The microbes do this bio-conversion in a dark, cool & anaerobic environment–sort of like fermenting.
 Most of these beneficial bacteria are those like yeast, lactic acid bacteria or photosynthetic bacteria:

-Compared to the traditional way of composting which could reach 105F (40C), composting with some added EM gives off almost no heat (cold composting).
+Compared to the traditional way of composting which could reach 105F (40C), composting with some added EM gives off almost no heat (aka cold composting).
 Because of this, much more nutrient is retained in the final compost.
 As less energy is used, it is also a lot more efficient.
-When the compost is done, it will be broken down into smaller pieces of amino acids or enzymes that can be taken up directly by the plant roots.
+When the compost is done, it will be broken down into smaller pieces of amino acids or enzymes that can be taken up easily and directly by the plant roots.